How to get an ATM machine

 • Turn Key ATM Solution – If you have a location that is likely to have high volume, National ATM Systems can provide you an ATM, load the cash, and maintain the ATM.
 This solution is least cost and effort by the merchant.

 • ATM Placement – If you have a high or medium volume location for an ATM and you would like to make more money than the Turn Key ATM Solution, you may want to load the cash yourself.
 In ATM Placement, National ATM Systems would provide and maintain the ATM.
-Because there is no upfront cost to purchase the machine, this is an easy way to obtain an ATM for your place of business.
+Because there is no upfront cost to purchase the machine, this is an inexpensive way to obtain an ATM for your place of business.

 • ATM Maintenance – If you have a high or medium volume location for an ATM and want to buy your own ATM but don’t want to perform ATM Maintenance, National ATM Systems can provide this service to you.